 The OCBC 360 Account was one of the best bank saving accounts that gave the best interest rates back in 2016.
 Naturally, Heartland Boy was one of the early adopters.
 Not surprisingly, Heartland Boy decides to “save” his precious salary crediting allotment to the OCBC 360 Account.
 Since he is able to credit $2,000 (net of CPF employee contribution) as salary, he enjoys 1.2% interest rate on his deposits.
 That is a very good interest rate for performing one simple task with the bank.

 Heartland Boy easily satisfies 3 online bill payments to earn an additional 0.3%.
-In addition, he usually fulfils the requirement of spending $500 on his OCBC 365 Credit Card as well.
+In addition, he usually fulfils the requirement of spending $500 on his OCBC 365 Credit Card (receive $100 via SingSaver if you are a new to bank customer) as well.
 This nabs him another 0.3%.
 Altogether, he can potentially earn 1.8% for up to $70,000 deposited in his OCBC 360 Account.